 Turing Technology, Inc.

-We propose the Credo (pl.
-Credos) as a token of exchange in a market for email access that seamlessly integrates with existing email accounts and infrastructure.
-The Credo plus BitBounce solution provides:
+We propose the credo (pl. credos) as a token of exchange in a market for email access that seamlessly integrates with existing email accounts and infrastructure.
+The credo plus BitBounce and BitBounce Ads solution provides:

 CredoEx strengthens this value proposition by allowing recipients to immediately realize the value of their tokens, and enabling senders to easily purchase tokens for paid email campaigns.
 The Credo Blockchain provides the scalable transaction infrastructure on which the BitBounce, BitBounce Ads, credo, and CredoEx systems operate.